 As of December 31, 2005, we had outstanding approximately \$2.4 million in aggregate principal amount of July 2007 Notes with a conversion price of \$1.00 per share and \$9.9 million in aggregate principal amount of August 2007 Notes with a conversion price of \$2.00 per share.
 We also had outstanding warrants to purchase up to 563,151 shares of our common stock at an exercise price of \$2.73 per share and warrants to purchase an aggregate of 3,777,715 shares at an exercise price of \$2.00 per share.
 Each of these notes and warrants contain weighted-average anti-dilution provisions whereby, if we issue shares in the future for consideration below such conversion or exercise prices, then (with certain exceptions, including the issuance of stock options) the conversion price for our convertible notes would automatically be reduced (allowing the holders of the notes to receive additional shares of common stock upon conversion) and the exercise price of the warrants would automatically be reduced.
-Further, the warrants from our outstanding convertible Notes and the beneficial conversion features of our August 2007 Notes have been accounted for as derivatives under SFAS 133 "Accounting for Derivative Instruments and Hedging Activities" and EITF 00-19 "Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock."
+Further, the warrants from our outstanding convertible Notes and the embedded conversion features of our convertible notes have been accounted for as derivatives under SFAS 133 "Accounting for Derivative Instruments and Hedging Activities" and EITF 00-19 "Accounting for Derivative Financial

+Instruments Indexed to, and Potentially Settled in, a Company's Own Stock."
 If our available funds and cash generated from operations are insufficient to satisfy our liquidity requirements in the future, then we may need to raise substantial additional funds in the future to support our working capital requirements and for other purposes.
-If shares of our common stock or securities convertible into or exercisable for our common stock are issued in consideration of such funds at an effective per share price lower than the conversion and exercise prices of our convertible notes and warrants, then these anti-dilution provisions would be triggered, thus possibly causing substantial dilution to our then-existing stockholders if the notes are co
+If shares of our common stock or securities convertible into or exercisable for our common stock are issued in consideration of such funds at an effective per share price lower than the conversion and exercise prices of our convertible notes and warrants, then these anti-dilution provisions would be triggered, thus possibly causing substantial dilution to our then-existing stockholders if the notes are converted or the warrants are exercised.
+Further, subsequent sales of the shares in the public market could depress the market price of our stock by creating an excess in supply of shares for sale.